 Instructions

-- Line up the bacon slices on a foil-covered, rimmed baking sheet.
-Bacon can be touching since it will shrink but should not be overlapping.
-Cover the bacon with parchment paper if desired, as readers have suggested.
+- Preheat the oven to 425˚F. Line up the bacon slices on a foil-covered, rimmed baking sheet.
+Bacon can be touching since it will shrink, but it should not be overlapping.
+(As readers have suggested, you can cover the bacon with parchment paper if desired.)

 - Remove the bacon from the oven and transfer the slices to a paper towel-covered plate to drain.